-After the diagnosis is confirmed, imaging tests will be done to identify problems such as abnormal tissue and growth or shrinkage of the pituitary gland.
-This can be done with an MRI scan.
+After the diagnosis is confirmed, imaging tests will be done to identify problems such as tumors or abnormal tissue and growth or shrinkage of the pituitary gland.
+This can be done with an

 Talk with your doctor about the best treatment plan for you.
 This condition is likely permanent, depending on the cause.
 It will likely need to be treated for life.
 Treatment options include:

 If the condition is caused by a tumor, it may be first treated with medications such as: BromocriptineCabergolineOctreotide

 Medication may not always work.
 In this case, surgery may be needed.
 If a tumor is involved, then it will be removed.
 Part or all of the gland may be removed as well.